Stanford GSB Costs: MBA Tuition & Fees Breakdown (With Scholarships)

 Health Insurance

 All Stanford GSB students are required to have health insurance.
-The university provides a comprehensive health insurance plan, Cardinal Care, which costs approximately $7,128 for the academic year.
+The university provides a comprehensive health insurance plan, like Stanford University Cardinal Care, for the academic year.
 Students may also choose to waive the university's health insurance if they have an alternative coverage that meets the university's requirements.

 Free trial!